IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 ## Implementation of Differential 2-Equations in Code (2nd Try) ##
 Plotted of experimental values (x mode displacement against time).
 Rapid fluctuations with no decay over time.
 Mode positions between 1.0 and -1.0.
 Is the torque being applied caused by periodic laser detections of the arms?
+Visually hard to see damping due to noise of high frequencies.
+No torque in actual experiment.
+Laser is only used as detection, no voltage involved.

 After appropriate change made to mu (still keep f = 0.01 * x):
 Oscillations become more rapid, but same decay trend for driving force, x and x_dot. theta increases linearly. theta_dot decreases linearly.
 No more sharp changes since mu now matches precision of the system.